 - 1/2 teaspoon vanilla extract

-- 2. In a large bowl, combine the flour, oats, brown sugar, baking soda and salt.
-Stir in butter until well blended.
-Pat half into an ungreased 13-in. x 9-in. baking pan.
-Bake at 350° for 8 minutes.
+- 2. Mix flour, oats, brown sugar, baking soda and salt; stir in melted butter.
+Press half of the mixture into an ungreased 13x9-in. pan.
+Bake 8 minutes.

 Reviews for Cranberry Date Bars